-It is difficult to separate the mechanisms of host plant resistance or tolerance and how these correlate with psyllid host acceptance (Diaz-Montano et al. 2006, Butler et al. 2011).
-Our visual observations of settling behavior lack the precision of electrical penetration recordings used in similar studies (Butler et al. 2012, Sandanayaka et al. 2014, Mustafa et al. 2015), but require less expensive equipment.
+Similar studies of psyllid feeding and acceptance behaviors (Butler et al. 2012, Sandanayaka et al. 2014, Mustafa et al. 2015) have traditionally relied on electrical penetration graphs (EPG) to record psyllid feeding and probing.
+Although EPG analysis allows for accurate interpretation of different stages of feeding, these tests require expensive equipment, delicate specimen manipulation, and skilled interpretation of waveform data, which results in a large time investment to replicate ratio (?).
+In contrast, scoring of video requires less expensive equipment and avoids interpretation of waveforms.
+This makes data processing possible by inexperienced technicians and reduces the time between tests.
+This allows for faster screening of plant rejection by psyllids.
 Our results are similar to those of other investigations of putatively resistant potato genotypes.
 Our analysis of the video recordings showed more probing and walking on Russet Burbank than on the putatively resistant genotypes, which is consistent with results reported by Butler et al. (2011) and Prager et al. (2014b).
 However, in contrast to Butler et al. (2011), we found cleaning and leaf-leaving behaviors to be rare.
 Russet Burbank received more probes than two other genotypes, but the psyllids still probed the other genotypes, often for long periods.
 Sandanayaka et al. (2014) and Mustafa et al (2015) both suggest that it takes B. cockerelli approximately two hours to access the phloem and acquire Lso.
+In addition, clearing and staining the leaves using the methods of Backus et al. 1988 revealed no salivary sheaths in leaves where psyllid probing occurred.
 This suggests that very long observations may be necessary to determine when probing becomes true feeding.
-Limited observations of overnight recordings revealed little activity besides apparent feeding on the genotype where they were placed (ANF, unpublished data).
+Limited observations of overnight recordings revealed little activity besides apparent feeding on the genotype where they were placed (ANF, unpublished data), but cleared and stained leaves from overnight recordings revealed salivary sheaths near probing/feeding sites.
 In addition, psyllids rarely abandoned the plants where they began to probe.
 A single psyllid is enough to transmit Lso (Buchman et al. 2011; Rashed et al. 2012) and the disease progresses independently of bacterial titer (Rashed et al. 2012).
 Therefore, it is unlikely that we were observing phloem feeding which would result in pathogen transmission within the span of our short observation periods.
-These factors underscore that psyllid probing and feeding behavior would have to be nearly eliminated to truly reduce the risk of Lso transmission.
+These factors underscore that psyllid feeding would have to be nearly eliminated to truly reduce the risk of Lso transmission.
 We found no evidence for such reductions in probing behavior on these genotypes.

 Studies on the Asian citrus psyllid, Diaphorina citri Kuwayama (Hemiptera: Liviidae), a vector of a similar liberibacter pathogen (Teixeira et al. 2005) have examined how host plant volatiles can alter psyllid behaviors (Wenninger et al. 2009, Davidson et al. 2014).
 Plant volatiles can induce probing in combination with visual and chemical cues from host plants (Patt et al. 2011).
 It is possible that Lso infection alters B. cockerelli’s attraction to leaf volatiles (Mayer et al. 2008) and their settling behavior as well (Mas et al. 2014).
 Lso infection can increase psyllid preferences for undamaged, uninfected hosts for oviposition and settling (Davis et al. 2012) – a behavior which has been seen in other insect-plant-vector relationships (Cao et al. 2016, Eigenbrode et al. 2018).
-In the present study it may be that this phenomenon encouraged greater acceptance of genotypes that would be rejected by an uninfected psyllid.
-A high percentage of the psyllids in our colony were infected and our plants were all uninfected, so psyllid infection may not entirely explain the patterns we observed.
+In the present study, it may be that this phenomenon encouraged greater acceptance of genotypes that would be rejected by an uninfected psyllid.
+A high percentage (estimated at 100%) of the psyllids in our colony were infected and our plants were grown from clean seed pieces (putatively uninfected), so psyllid infection may not entirely explain the patterns we observed.
 Infection status also would not explain the minor trend we saw between male and female probing on Russet Burbank.